pts/pts-clang-xstatic/README.pts-clang.txt

 If you want to create portable Linux executables (and you don't care too much about file size), give Ermine a try!
-It's the most comfortable, easy-to-use, and comprehensive tool avaialble.
+It's the most comfortable, easy-to-use, and comprehensive tool available.

 __EOF__